Do you want to have $100,000?

 Here is another example of how this trick works wonders.

-I can remember when I first started working and was saving $20 per paycheck into my 401k plan at work.
+I can remember when I first started working a new job, I was saving $20 per paycheck into my 401k plan at work.

-After my second paycheck I saw my $40 and thought I would never be able to retire.
+After my second paycheck I saw my $40 balance and thought I would never be able to retire, let alone reach my goal of early retirement.

-After the second year, thanks to my increased savings and compounding, I had more than $2,000 saved.
+After the second year, thanks to my increased savings and compound interest, I had more than $2,000 saved.

-Close to 15 years later and I’m on my way to $1 million dollars and continue to save more.
+Close to 15 years later and I’m over $1 million dollars in savings and continue to save more.

 Take the time to figure out a small monthly savings amount that will keep you motivated to reach your goal and then try to achieve it.